Applying to the English Schools' Orchestra

 Are bursaries available?

 The Potential Trust may be able to offer financial assistance to enable students to participate in the ESO Course and Concert if this would otherwise be difficult.
-Please contact Anna Comino–James at firstname.lastname@example.org to request a bursary.
+Please see the "What We Fund" section on the website www.thepotentialtrust.org.uk/questor-bursaries for more information.
+To apply, contact Anna Comino–James on 01844 351666 to discuss making an application for a bursary.
+If you are unable to contact her by telephone, please email email@example.com.
 Bursaries are awarded at the discretion of the ESO and The Potential Trust.
+You can find out more information about The Potential Trust on our Partnerships page.

 When do I find out if I have a placement on the course?

-Official offers of a placement will be emailed to students from the beginning of April.
+Official offers of a placement will be emailed to students from early Spring 2022.
 If you don’t receive this, please check your junk mail before getting in touch so that we can check your details and resend your offer.
 Remember to confirm your acceptance of any position offered, otherwise your place may be given to a reserve member in the second round of offers.

 What are the commitment requirements?